mramirez92/reading-notes/class-13.md

 1. To store user settings and non-sensitive  information next user accesses web application
 2. sensitive info should not be store in local storage
 3. local storage stores data as strings, use JSON.parse to convert it.

+## Things I want to know more about:

+I want to learn more about how exactly JSON.parse() works.

 [^1]: Reference [Local Storage](https://www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/)
 [^2]: Reference [w3schools](https://www.w3schools.com/js/js_json_parse.asp)